Searching for some tender loving haircare? Discover the post-pregnancy tool kit to bring your hair back to life!

 Think of this as a keratin treatment in a bottle because that’s how good it is.
 It contains all kind of whizz-bang ingredients, but all you need to know is that it seriously smooths.
 Of all the frizz-taming shampoos I have ever tried (which is most) this is by far, the most efficient.
 The range extends to a treatment and blow-dry spray which are also all fabulous, but if you can only stretch to one, start with the shampoo.

 Hair needs all kinds of good things to help it grow and stay put for as long as possible and food can’t always give us everything we need.
-When I noticed my hair thinning I turned to Viviscal and 24 months later I’m still taking it.
-I don’t think Viviscal was the sole reason for my hair growing back, it would have started to do so as part of it’s natural course, but I’m pretty convinced it sped everything up.
-Just so you know, you cannot take the tablets when breast-feeding but once you’ve stopped it’s one-tablet twice a day for the first three months and after that you can take one tablet a day.
+Combat thinning hair from the inside out with the NIOXIN Recharging Complex Supplements; a multi-nutrient blend fortified with Biotin, Iron and Zinc to help support normal and healthy hair growth.
+Just so you know, you cannot take the tablets when breast-feeding but once you’ve stopped it’s one-tablet a day to help support normal, healthy-growing hair.

 Your hair is dry and damaged.
 You know you should do a hair treatment but nowadays taking a shower is an activity that needs to be done as quickly as possible so you certainly don’t have 10 minutes to just stand there and wait for something to sink in.
-That’s where this brilliant product comes in; think of it as hand cream for your hair which you can smother on whether it’s dry or wet.
+That’s where this brilliant product comes in; think of it as a nourishing body oil for your hair, which you can use whether it’s dry or wet.
 Your hair drinks it up so you aren’t left with a sticky or greasy residue feel.